 Content is the cornerstone of the success of your team on PostBeyond.
 Using PostBeyond as your centralized hub for content makes it easy for your champions to see and share it.

 However, giving users content they want to share is key, and creating a sustainable content strategy is how you can action this.
-It is recommended that you have at least 2-3 posts on PostBeyond per day.
+It is recommended that you have create 1-3 posts on PostBeyond per day.
 This content can come from third party sources and your repurposed content.